ropensci/fireexposuR/README.md

 documentation of this package; However, it may still be necessary to spend some time reading the associated scientific publications that the functions in this package are automating to grasp the theory behind the methodologies.
-Citations have been provided with linked DOI’s throughout this manual.
-This is especially relevant to users who intend to adjust the parameter settings from the defaults.
+Citations have been provided with DOI links throughout this manual.
+This is especially relevant to users who intend to adjust function parameters.

 2. Prepare your input data